-In the spirit of St. Vincent de Paul, the mission of the Colorado Vincentian Volunteers is to invite young adults into a process of transformation through companionship with those who are poor and marginalized.
+In the spirit of St. Vincent de Paul, the mission of the Colorado Vincentian Volunteers is to invite young adults into a process of transformation through companionship with people who are living in poverty and are marginalized.

 We are a community of faith and action that responds to the Gospel call in the spirit of St. Vincent de Paul.
-We are young men and women, ages 22-30, who serve the elderly, homeless, developmentally disabled, troubled youth and those who are poor.
+We are young men and women, ages 21-30, who serve the elderly, homeless, developmentally disabled, troubled youth and those who are living in poverty.
 Our year-long program offers an opportunity for spiritual, emotional, professional growth, and a way of discerning and living one’s Christian vocation.

 The Five Core Values of the Colorado Vincentian Volunteers

-Being in relationship with those who are poor & marginalized.
+Being in relationship with those who are marginalized and living in poverty.

 We believe in the mutuality of relationships.
 To be in right relationship, we must open ourselves to the gift that each one has to offer us, especially those who are living on the margins.